 The VOC also brought the gruesome plague to Amsterdam through infected rats and fleas aboard their ships.
 The retched disease wiped out one-sixth the population of Amsterdam in the 17th Century by a horrific death of vomiting blood and bleeding through the skin.

-The, a tourist attraction new to the city, takes visitors on a virtual journey through its gruesome past.
+The is a tourist attraction that takes visitors on a virtual journey through its gruesome past.
 On arrival, the sight of skeletons and the sounds of dark, Gregorian chanting makes for an eerie welcoming to the horrors of medieval Amsterdam.

 Live actors guide you through this exhibition of torture and suffering, with plenty of audience participation and laughs.
 As you travel underground, the first segment introduces the world of torture, where a torturer of the Spanish Inquisition turns volunteers into victims of her painful instruments.

 Other interactive highlights include a lesson in grisly, primitive surgical practice on the VOC’s injured, a sentencing at the Council of Blood and a chat with a local who sells your soul to the VOC.
 There’s a maze of mirrors to get lost in, replicating the dark, dangerous and confusing streets of Amsterdam that were littered with robbers and where any misstep would leave you splashing in a canal.
 They save the best for last with a grim rollercoaster ride including a tummy-twisting drop.

 At the end, personal photographs are available for sale, taken from various points along the tour and a gift shop sells creepy memorabilia.
 This haunted house is chock full of historical facts and leaves you with a newfound appreciation for the modern judiciary system.